c5huracan/c5huracan.github.io/_posts/2025-03-28-Search-is-dead.md

 Meanwhile, the big job sites claim to use AI matching but give you zero insight into why you matched with certain jobs.
 It's a black box that leaves you wondering if you should rewrite your entire resume just to game their system.

-I recently learned we could do better.
+I recently learned that we *can* do better.

 ## The Resurrection: Hybrid Search